On this page:

 Some conclusions to achieve roof building regulations of U-value 0.18

-• Aerogel = approx 97mm.
-This is extremely expensive hence practical only where thin layers are necessary.
+- Aerogel = approx 97mm.
+This is extremely expensive and so not very practical.

 Cavity wall insulation (CWI)